Ted Luckenbill

-Theodore Luckenbill (July 27, 1939 – June 24, 2012) was an American professional basketball player.
+Theodore Ray Luckenbill (July 27, 1939 – June 24, 2012) was an American professional basketball player.
 He spent two seasons (1961–1963) in the National Basketball Association (NBA).

 A 6'6" forward who attended Elkhart High School and the University of Houston, Luckenbill was selected by the Philadelphia Warriors in the 1961 NBA draft.
+He would later play in Wilt Chamberlain's 100-point game.

+Luckenbill played for the Wilkes-Barre Barons of the Eastern Professional Basketball League (EPBL) from 1963 to 1964.
+He was selected to the All-EPBL Second Team in 1963.

-Luckenbill died in Dallas, Texas on June 24, 2012 at age 72 from cancer.
+Luckenbill died in Dallas, Texas on June 24, 2012, at age 72 from cancer.